Kevin-Molina/Sharding-Twitter-Clone/README.md

          flask initdb

+	  5. Initialize the db with dummy data (optional) flask populatedb

-      5. now you can run minitwit:
+      6. now you can run minitwit:

          flask run